Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: gauge theory without background particles

 \subsection{Review of Modified Villain Formalism}

 We briefly review the partition function on a four-dimensional Euclidean torus with the local theta term in the modified Villain formalism based on \cite{Anosova:2022cjm,Sulejmanpasic:2019ytl}.
 We put the lattice space $\Lambda$ on the torus with the lattice spacing $a=1$, and denote the lattice sites by integer valued coordinates $x=( x_1, x_2,x_3,x_4)$ with periodic boundary conditions $x_\mu \sim x_\mu +N$.
-Then $x_\mu $ takes $0 ,\cdots, N-1$.
+The $x_\mu $ take values in $0 ,\cdots, N-1$.

-We assign the $U(1)$ gauge field $A^e_{x,\mu}$ on each links\footnote{In the standard Wilson formalism \cite{Wilson:1974sk}, the $U(1)$ gauge field is assigned as a $U(1)$-valued function $U_{x, \mu}$ and couples to electric matters as $\phi^\ast_{x} U_{x, \mu} \psi_{x+ \hat{\mu}}$, where $\hat{\mu}$ represents the unit vector in the $\mu$-direction.
+We assign the $U(1)$ gauge field $A^e_{x,\mu}$ to links\footnote{In the standard Wilson formalism \cite{Wilson:1974sk}, the $U(1)$ gauge field is assigned as a $U(1)$-valued function $U_{x, \mu}$ and couples to electric matters as $\phi^\ast_{x} U_{x, \mu} \psi_{x+ \hat{\mu}}$, where $\hat{\mu}$ represents the unit vector in the $\mu$-direction.
 We parameterize the $U(1)$-valued function as }, where the superscript $e$ means ``electric'' field.
-The field strength is defined
+The field strength is defined as

-where $n_{x,{\mu\nu}}$ is a integer valued plaquette variable corresponding to the magnetic flux through the one plaquette.
+where $n_{x,{\mu\nu}}$ is a integer valued plaquette variable corresponding to the magnetic flux through the plaquette.
 The field strength is invariant under $\mathbb{Z}$ $1$-form transformation